Abeldom/University/OOP/README.md

-### All my practices in university regarding OOP is here.
+### All of my university exercises related to OOP are here.
 Is a great source for revising the concepts and the methods.